roger-rodriguez/mi-sd-hiring-challenge/README.md

 1. Use the data from the geolocation endpoint to make a second call to the **forecast endpoint**.
 1. Use the data from both endpoints to generate the creative found [here.](/img/creative_mock_up.gif)
 1. Your code should be as maintainable and extensible as possible.
-1. Please timebox this exercise to 2 hour.
+1. Please timebox this exercise to 2 hours.

 ## Get Started